LegendaryGuard/BFP/README.md

 - - [Creating custom plugin models](Create_Custom_Models.md)

-### How to build

-- Windows:

-Execute `build.bat` to compile qvms, keep in mind you must be in the repository directory.

-Once compiled successfully, look for `pak9.pk3`, copy and paste into `baseq3/` or mod Q3 game directory.
+# Compilation and installation

+Look in /build/

 <br/><br/>

-Note: This repository was initialized from https://github.com/marconett/q3a.
+Note: This branch was initialized from https://github.com/briancullinan/baseq3a.